vuepress-theme-hope/vuepress-theme-hope/docs/seo2/src/guide.md

 - [RDFa 1.1](https://www.w3.org/TR/rdfa-primer/)

   RDFa mainly marks HTML structure.
-This is what the plugin cannot support. <ProjectLink type="theme" name="hope">vuepress-theme-hope</ProjectLink> uses this feature to pass Google’s rich media structure test.
+This is what the plugin cannot support. <ProjectLink type="theme" name="hope">vuepress-theme-hope</ProjectLink> uses this feature to pass Google's rich media structure test.
 You can consider using it.

 - [Schema.Org](https://schema.org/)